 Law (Eng/NI) - Accelerated Graduate Entry LLB

-A two year graduate entry course with the subjects you need to practice Law in England, Wales, Northern Ireland, or other common law jurisdictions globally
+A two year graduate entry course with the subjects you need to practise Law in England, Wales, Northern Ireland, or other common law jurisdictions globally

 This course allows graduates with a degree in any area, to complete an English Law degree in two years, instead of three.